linode/docs/docs/guides/tools-reference/basics/restart-linux-server/index.md

   link: https://github.com/nasanos

 ---

-Needing to restart a Linux server?
-Whether you are working directly over SSH, through PuTTY, or on your server's console interface, this guide shows you how.
+While your Linux server can run continuously for weeks or months, some configuration tasks may require a manual system reboot.
+This guide shows you how to restart a Linux server over SSH, using PuTTY, or on your server's console interface.

-## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-1. This guide uses `sudo` wherever possible.
-Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

-{{< note >}}
-The steps in this guide are written for non-root users.
-Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
-{{< /note >}}

 ## When Do I Need to Restart a Linux Server?

 Generally, you do not need to regularly restart your Linux server.
 It should be able to keep running for weeks or months, without needing to be "refreshed" with a reboot.

 However, several factors may make you want to restart your server.
 Some software installations require a manual reboot after installation, and some applications benefit from the system being periodically rebooted.
-Moreover, plenty of administrative processes necessitate restarting the server for changes to take.
+There are also many administrative processes that require restarting the server for changes to take effect.

-For those cases and others, it can be helpful to know a couple of commands available for quickly initiating a graceful system reboot.
+For those cases and others, it is helpful to know the available commands to quickly initiate a graceful system reboot.

 ## How Do I Restart a Linux Server from the Command Line?

-Here, you can see how to reboot your Linux server using the command line.
-These commands work whether you are connecting directly to your server's console or are connecting to it over SSH.
+In this section, you learn how to reboot your Linux server using the command line.
+These commands work whether you are connected directly to your server's console or are connecting to it over SSH.

 ### How to Restart a Linux Server with the reboot Command